yoshimo0417/Ajantis_BG2/ajantisbg2/documentation/readme.ajantisbg2.english.txt

 - Skip Chateau Irenicus (from Argent77)

-- Questpack (PPG) (with reganrds to components 'Revised Hell Trials', 'Improved Oasis II', 'Miscellaneous Enhancements': "dispel the illusion from the initial encounter in the Windspear Hills".)
+- Questpack (PPG) (with regards to components 'Revised Hell Trials', 'Improved Oasis II', 'Miscellaneous Enhancements': "dispel the illusion from the initial encounter in the Windspear Hills".)